elBukkit/MagicPlugin/Magic/ROADMAP.md

      - Wand "unstashable tag", sets a generic item tag
      - "Unmoveable" tag, for use with classbound items that go in a specific slot
      - ModifyMage action to lock/unlock/activate classes, for building a class selection GUI
+     - Ability to use spellshop without a wand
  - Status effect system for temporary (timed) property changes

 ## 7.5